ccario83/instractor/README.md

 ### Example 7: Print options in 'show' mode

 There are a few different ways to control what sequence information is shown in 'show' mode.
 By default, the read alignment, leader/follower, and insert sequences are shown.
 You can also display the consensus sequence using `-C`.
 If you'd prefer to not show the read alignment, you can specify `-R`.
-The leader/follower sequences will then be shown on the consensus sequence in this case if `-C` is specified.
+In this case, the leader/follower sequences will then be shown on the consensus sequence if `-C` is also specified.
 Finally, to suppress showing the insert, you can use `-I`.
-In example 7, we choose to suppress the read alignment and show the consensus instead, while also keeping the insert sequence (by adding `-C -R` to the command):
+In example 7, we will suppress the read alignment and show the consensus and insert sequences (by adding `-C -R` to the command):

 ```bash
 ./instractor.jl -a .5 -e 21 -m show -C -R --read1 examples/R1_trim.fastq.gz --read2 examples/R2_trim.fastq.gz -L CGCAATTCCTTTAGTGGTACCTTTCTATTCTCACTCT -F CTTTCAACAGTTTCGGCCGAACCTCCACC -o examples/example7_output.fastq